 Your home is small; you only have a very tiny balcony area to grow a garden and you dream of a brightly colored garden filled with herbs and plants that require minimum fuss and care.
-I have the solution for you — a drought tolerant living wall garden that requires absolutely no weeding.
-This garden is created from a bookshelf style unit and several EarthBox® Junior™ gardening systems, which have a special water reservoir in the planting container to help you water less.
+I have the solution for you — a drought-tolerant living wall garden that requires absolutely no weeding.
+This garden is created from a bookshelf style unit and several EarthBox® Junior™ gardening systems, which have a special water reservoir in the planting container to help you waterless.
 Below are a few excerpts from Grow a Living Wall; Create Vertical Gardens with Purpose, my latest book.

 This living wall has basil, dusty miller, red salvia, rosemary, and sweet potato vine from the J.W.
 Jung Seed Company.
-While most of the plants placed in these containers were fairly tough drought tolerant plants, I was taking a risk with the sweet potato vine – living dangerously – hoping the Earthbox systems would help the sweet potato vines retain water.
+While most of the planets placed in these containers were fairly tough drought-tolerant plants, I was taking a risk with the sweet potato vine – living dangerously – hoping the Earthbox systems would help the sweet potato vines retain water.
 Happily, it worked.
 I planted each unit with 8 plants – that’s 24 plants total – in a narrow space less than 29″ wide and 10″ deep.

-TYPES OF DROUGHT TOLERANT PLANTS
+TYPES OF DROUGHT-TOLERANT PLANTS

-Plants with silver or white leaves, such as artemesia or dusty miller are often drought tolerant.
-Flowering plants such as amaranth, cleome, Diamond Frost euphorbia, lantana, oxalis and verbena are quite drought tolerant.
+Plants with silver or white leaves, such as Artemesia or dusty miller are often drought tolerant.
+Flowering plants such as amaranth, cleome, Diamond Frost euphorbia, lantana, oxalis, and verbena are quite drought-tolerant.
 Herbs that are drought tolerant can frequently be found in Mediterranean recipes: rosemary, oregano, and sage are wonderfully hardy.
 Vegetables include cool-season growers such as cabbage, kale, and chards.
 Summer-season growers that do remarkably well with little water include peppers and broccoli.

 HOW TO PLANT